arcus/education_modules/elements_of_maps/elements_of_maps.md

 ## Quiz

-Which of the following statements are TRUE?
+Which of the following statements about latitude and longitude are TRUE?

 [[X]] Every location on Earth can be described using latitude and longitude.
 [[ ]] The location of equator was an arbitrary decision made by historical map makers.